 Dehydration is another important concern.
-People with diabetes often have increased risk of dehydration, and may also have a reduced thirst reflex.
+People with diabetes often have an increased risk of dehydration, and may also have a reduced thirst reflex.
 This means that dehydration may happen quickly unless deliberate attempts are made to keep drinking fluids.

-Diabetes equipment and supplies can also be negatively affected.
-It is important to check medication pack instructions about use during high heat.
+Diabetes medication, equipment and supplies can also be negatively affected.
+It is important to check medication instructions about use during high heat.
 Similarly, check glucose test strip packs, glucose meters and insulin pumps for information.
 Your pharmacist can also give you excellent advice on these issues.

 Eating and drinking tips to stay cool and hydrated